MY RESEARCH

 In essence, through my research I aim to characterize the resilience of marine socio-ecological systems to climate change in order to inform policy, marine spatial planning, and education.

 Being an interdisciplinary person at heart (everything is interesting to learn about!), my research spans ecophysiology, eco-evolutionary dynamics, sense of place and stewardship, values theory, and resilience theory.
-Some of the questions I ask in my doctoral research are outlined below.
+Some of the questions I asked in my doctoral research are outlined below.

 A short video describing my research